Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 - To gain inspiration and motivation to start hiking safely

-The beautiful landscaoe images and user reviews will inspire other users to start hiking and explore hiking areas.
+The beautiful landscape images and user reviews will inspire other users to start hiking and explore hiking areas.

 **As an _experienced hiker_ I want:**